Can Guinea Pigs Eat Oranges? (How Much is Safe?)

 Additionally, oranges contain a number of antioxidants.
 These compounds help fight disease by neutralizing free radicals, which can damage cells if they become abundant in the body.
 Eating a diet rich in antioxidants can help prevent many chronic diseases, including cancer and heart disease.

 Oranges can also help the body produce collagen, promoting faster wound healing.
-They also have an anti-inflammatory effect, so they can be helpful for guinea pigs who are recovering from an injury, surgery, or those suffering from inflammation in the lungs.
+They also have an anti-inflammatory effect, so they can be helpful for guinea pigs who are recovering from an injury or surgery, or those suffering from inflammation in the lungs.

 Risks of Feeding Your Guinea Pig Oranges